Major winter storm could threaten burn areas of California

 The county is following a rigorous new system of alerts that emphasizes evacuations well in advance of storms rather than suggesting residents can use their discretion.

-Officials hoped to decide later Wednesday whether to issue a mandatory evacuation order before the storm reaches the southern half of the state late Thursday or early Friday.
+Officials hoped to decide Thursday whether to issue a mandatory evacuation order before the system intensifies in the southern half of the state early Friday.

-"Today is the day to prepare and have everything ready to go," said Suzanne Grimmesey, a spokeswoman for the Santa Barbara County Emergency Operations Center.
-"For people that have functional needs or large animals, we recommend that now is probably a good time and not to wait."
+People cannot be forced to leave their homes under a mandatory evacuation order, but authorities said they should not be expected to be rescued while the storm is occurring.

+"Our intention is to make sure that you have a plan, that you are prepared, and that you are safe," said Sheriff Bill Brown.
+"Just because the skies are blue right now doesn't mean there isn't a threat."

-She did not know how many people may have left the area.
+People with mobility issues or those with large animals should get out now, officials said.
+There were no estimates on how many people may have left the area.

 Montecito and neighboring communities on the coastal foothills of the Santa Ynez Mountains lie below slopes burned bare by the largest wildfire in recorded California history as well as other fires in recent years.